CSC-4402-Project/Grocify/README.md

     user="",
     password="",
     database="test"
-)
+)```python

-'Please fill in " " with the details you configured in SQLTools.'
+Please fill in " " with the details you configured in SQLTools.

 4. In your VSCode Terminal, we use Anaconda to create and activate a virtual environment, here are the commands: conda create --name pyqt_env